 John focuses his practice on compliance, government enforcement and internal investigations, as well as white collar criminal defense, with an emphasis on the health care and manufacturing industries and antitrust matters.

 John has extensive experience leading complex multi-defendant investigations, managing vast amounts of electronic data and confidential information, building cases, and trying those cases to verdict—or resolving them short of charge or trial where that is appropriate.
 John also represents medical professionals facing parallel criminal and licensing board matters, as well as defending and counseling health care providers facing False Claims Act investigations, qui tam whistleblower lawsuits, and anti-trust matters.
-He recently obtained the dismissal with prejudice of all federal False Claims Act and whistleblower retaliation claims against a health care provider client, after successfully defending the accompanying government investigation.
+John has obtained the dismissal with prejudice of all federal False Claims Act and whistleblower retaliation claims against a health care provider client, after successfully defending the accompanying government investigation.

 John is a member of the firm's Criminal Defense, White Collar & Government Enforcement Group.
 John has tried numerous federal and state criminal cases involving bid rigging, fraud, antitrust, political corruption, tax, and national security issues.
 John’s experience extends to grand jury investigations.
 John has developed and tried cases in federal district courts across the United States and in various counties in the Commonwealth of Massachusetts.
 He has also argued appeals before several United States Courts of Appeals.
+John was recently antitrust counsel to the lead defendant and defense team in the successful defense of a federal criminal antitrust trial in which the jury acquitted all defendants of charges of wage fixing and no poach agreements in violation of Section 1 of the Sherman Act.

 John has conducted and defended merger and civil non-merger antitrust investigations, represented parties involved in civil antitrust litigation, and represented both acquired and acquiring entities in making HSR filings, primarily in the health care industry.
 He has also counseled clients in dealing with state antitrust authorities and making required filings when necessary.